syncfusion-content/asp.netwebforms-docs/aspnet/DatePicker/Display-Format.md

 ---
 layout: post
-title: Display Format
+title: Display Format in ASP.NET  Daterangepicker | Syncfusion
-description: Configuring display format of DatePicker
+description: Configuring display format of  ASP.NET Core DatePicker in documentation of ASP.NET webform documents app
 platform: aspnet
 control: DatePicker
 documentation: ug
 ---
-# Formatting
+# Display Format of ASP.NET Daterangepicker  in ASP.NET web

 Formatting is the way of displaying the date or number as string in some standard format which is based on culture specific or user need.